sabrinachowdhuryoshin/Python-Automation-with-ChatGPT/README.md

 ## Usage

-- To use the script, open the `python-chatgpt.py` file and update the `prompt` variable and the file name with the text you want to generate a response for.
-The response from the OpenAI server will be saved in the python file name you provided.
+- To use the script, open the `python-chatgpt.py` file and update the `prompt` variable and the `file_name` variable with the text you want to generate a response for.
+The response from the OpenAI API will be saved in the python file name you provided.

 - Then, run the script using the following command:

 `python python-chatgpt.py "prompt" "file_name"`

 The script will send a request to the OpenAI API and generate a response based on the `prompt` variable.
-The response will be printed to the console.
+The response will be saved in a python file.

 ## License